JerryZhou54/AI_text_detection_KO/README.md

 - Add `run_old_eval.sh` script to automatically measure the accuracy of our classifier on the test set of the GPT2 Output Dataset.
 - Add `old_detector/eval.py` to separate the training logic and evaluation logic.
 - Add the `TuringBenchDataset` class in `old_detector/dataset.py` which prepares the data from TuringBench dataset for future training.

+## Progress made for Progress Report 2
+- Update `old_detector/train.py` to support finetuning on the TuringBench dataset
+- Add `run_old_train.sh` script to automatically finetune the model on the TuringBench dataset
+- Add `train.ipynb` which contains the execution results of finetunning the model on the TuringBench dataset
+- Add `new_detector/generate_data.py` to generate synthetic datasets from newer LLMs like GPT-4o-mini